Dakshinaranjan Mitra Majumder

-Dakshinaranjan Mitra Majumdar (15 April 1877 – 30 March 1956) was an Indian writer in Bengali of fairy tales and children's literature.
+Dakshinaranjan Mitra Majumdar (15 April 1877 – 30 March 1957) was an Indian writer in Bengali of fairy tales and children's literature.
 He was born at Ulail in Dhaka district of Bengal province in British India (now Dhaka District of Bangladesh).
 His major contribution to Bengali literature was the collection and compilation of Bengali folk and fairy tales in four volumes – Thakurmar Jhuli (Grandmother's Bag of Tales), Thakurdadar Jhuli (Grandfather's Bag of Tales), Thandidir Thale (Maternal-Grandmother's Bag of Tales) and Dadamashayer Thale (Maternal-Grandfather's Bag of Tales).

 Early life

 Dakshinaranjan Mitra Majumdar was born in the village of Ulail, near Savar in Dhaka district.
 He lost his mother when he was nine, and was brought up by his paternal aunt, Rajlakkhi Devi, in Mymensingh.
 Dakhshinaranjan recounts the memories of listening to fairytales told by his mother as well as his aunt, in his introduction to Thakurmar Jhuli.
 At the age of twenty-one, he moved to Murshidabad with his father.
 Education was not his strong suit, he had to change schools multiple times.
 However, his father's collection of books was a comfort to him.
-In Murshidabad, he began to write in different journals, including the Sahitya Parisat Patrika and Pradip.
+In Murshidabad, he began to write in different journals, including the Sahitya Parisat Patrika (mouthpiece of the Bangiya Sahitya Parishad) and Pradip.
 At 25, he published a collection of poems called Utthan (Ascent).
 On completing his F.A. degree, he returned to Mymensingh, and took over the task of overseeing his aunt's zamindari.